 The Student Government Association is comprised of full- and part-time students.
 The Association serves to encourage students to become active citizens and leaders on the campus and in the community.
 The representative governing body of the Association is the Student Senate, which is a group of students elected by the student body.
 Each active chartered club and organization also has a representative on the Senate.
 Each fall semester, the Student Government Association provides a leadership training retreat for club officers and Student Government Association leaders.

 The Student Government Association is responsible for the allocation and reallocation of funds to the clubs and organizations that have duly registered charters.
-Realizing the importance of part-time students, the Student Government Association has a committee for part-time students that is chaired by the commissioner of part-time students.
-His/her major responsibility is to act as advocate for the part-time student.

 Clubs and Activities

 The College firmly believes that chartered clubs and cultural, recreational and social activities play an important role in the educational process.
 Students are encouraged to participate in the extensive and varied activities available to them.
 Clubs and organizations meet on Tuesdays, from 12:30 to 1:45 p.m., Thursdays, from 12:30 to 1:45 p.m., and Fridays, from 12:00 to 1:00 p.m.
 Collegewide activity hour on Thursday, from 12:30 to 1:45 p.m., is available for programming and lecture series.
 The Office of Student Activities also offers a full range of summer activities and trips for students.
 The office phone number is (845) 431-8050.

 The following is a list of active clubs and organizations presently on campus: Alpha Beta Gamma; Anime and Gaming Society; Anthropology Club; Architecture Club